elixir-europe/biovalidator/README.md

 - Changes to arguments accepted at the startup
   - `--json` renamed to `--data`
   - Added `--ref`, `--port`, `--baseUrl`, `pidPath`
+- Support for new keyword `isValidIdentifier`.
+Validate accessions/IDs using identifiers.org API.

 ## Contents
 - [Getting Started](#getting-started)